Industry News

 Types of marketing campaigns: a complete guide

 A marketing campaign is at the heart of any marketing strategy.
-It helps promote a product or service, generate traffic and increase turnover.
-In a digital marketing context, businesses need to understand the types of marketing campaigns better in order to structure their actions and meet the needs of their target audience on social networks and websites.
+It helps to promote a product or service, generate traffic and increase turnover.
+In a digital marketing context, businesses need to better understand the types of marketing campaigns in order to structure their actions and meet the needs of their target audience on social networks and websites.

-Types of marketing campaigns: definition and challenges
+Types of marketing campaigns: definition and issues

 Marketing definition and the role of campaigns

-These actions include content creation, distribution on social media or the use of digital marketing tools.
+These actions include content creation, distribution on social media or even the use of digital marketing tools.
 They make it possible to implement a coherent marketing strategy.

 Link with strategic marketing